MuriloZangari/supplementary_results_mopfsp/README.md

 2) Supplentary Document:

-The document 'supplementaryResults.pdf' includes additional tables and analysis of the results obtained for Makespan and Total Flowtime such as the average Hypervolume and CPU time.
+The document 'supplementaryResultsInformationScience.pdf' includes additional tables and analysis of the results obtained for Makespan and Total Flowtime such as the average Hypervolume and CPU time.